 Address: 1 Canadas Wonderland Drive, Maple, Ontario

-7 Gravenhurst and a Cruise on Lake Muskoka
+8. Gravenhurst and a Cruise on Lake Muskoka

 The town of Gravenhurst lies on the shores of Lake Muskoka in the heart of southern Ontario's cottage country.
 This famous lake, with summer cottages owned by some of Canada's most well-known film stars and personalities, is a beautiful introduction to Ontario's wilderness landscape.

 Gravenhurst is about two hours north of Toronto.
 Beyond Gravenhurst on Highway 169 is the little town of Bala, another popular summertime destination in cottage country, with an ice-cream soda shop, a bakery, a couple of restaurants, the Bala Falls, and frequent live entertainment by well-known bands.

-9 St. Jacob's and the Farmers' Market
+9. St. Jacob's and the Farmers' Market

 The food court alone is worth the trip, with local specialties and well-known favorite dishes on offer.
 Depending on the time of year, there are often vendors set up outside the market hall with clothing and seasonal items for sale.

-10 African Lion Safari
+11. African Lion Safari

 This fun outing, about a one-hour drive west of Toronto, is not a typical trip to the zoo, and it's not just lions.
-Visitors drive their own cars, at their own risk, through the park to see all kinds of exotic and domestic wildlife.
-Encounters with animals may be more than just viewing from a distance, with baboons hopping up on car hoods to fiddle with windshield wipers and peer in at passengers.
-New vehicle owners beware!
+You can drive your own car, at your own risk, through the park to see exotic and domestic wildlife.
+Or, you can hop on the Safari Tour Bus.

 This is a chance to see wildlife in a setting that is not the wild but also not a zoo.
 Some of the animals that call the African Lion Safari home include lions, elephants, giraffes, white rhinos, cheetahs, zebras, bison, and many more.